Miserlou/Zappa/README.md

 #### Using a Local Repo

 To use the git HEAD, you *probably can't* use `pip install -e `.
 Instead, you should clone the repo to your machine and then `pip install /path/to/zappa/repo` or `ln -s /path/to/zappa/repo/zappa zappa` in your local project.

+## Patrons

+If you or your company uses Zappa, please consider giving what you can to support the ongoing development of the project!
+You can become a patron by [visiting our Patreon page](https://patreon.com/zappa)

+Zappa is currently supported by:

+  * Nathan Lawrence
+  * LaunchLab
+  * Sean Paley

+Thank you very much!

 ## Support / Development / Training / Consulting